The

 "Of cooaauřse.
 Et fřaaunçais auuuwsi."

-I wondered if being appointed "protocol officer" had anything to do
+I wondered if being appointed "protocol officer" had anything to do with

-communications?
-What about
+about

 medicine?
 If someone's hurt, who takes care of it?"

-In Iemy again, the Captain replied, "I said, I'll name additional
+In Iemy again, the Captain replied, "I said, I'll name additional bridge

-bridge crew
+crew

-paused.
+person."
+He paused.
 "All who are interested in the position of

-officer please report to the dais in the Assembly Hall
+medical officer please report to the dais in the Assembly Hall

-at once!"
+at

-I heard the echo of his words coming in through the door behind
+I heard the echo of his words coming in through the door behind me.

 Snidly was washing a paw.
-Most of the cats in the room seemed to
+Most of the cats in the room seemed to be

-After a long pause, the Captain added, "Does
+pause, the Captain added, "Does

-to do if a person is hurt?"
+anyone know what to do if a person

 There was another silence, and then one of the cats snoozing closest to

-the dais lifted her head and said, sleepily, "Yřsy irvhut ioni
+the dais lifted her head and said, sleepily, "Yřsy irvhut ioni tiat"

-tiat" -- that's 'Could do this thing."
+-- that's 'Could do this thing."

 Captain Boots immediately announced, "Chief Medical Officer shall be

 Benga, of Egypt".
-As he said that, I thought about what it meant
+As he said that, I thought about what it meant to

-to have a bored Egyptian cat as your
+have a bored Egyptian cat as your

 doctor.
-I sincerely
+I sincerely hoped

-hoped that I was not going to get sick on this trip!
+that I was not going to get sick on this trip!

 But the meeting still wasn't over.
 Dad was saying something

 now.
-He'd been absorbed in his laptop for most of the
+He'd been absorbed in his laptop for most of the meeting.

-meeting.
 I think he'd somehow tied it to the ship's computer.

-"What you may not realize is this wasn't just an exploration
+"What you may not realize is this wasn't just an exploration ship.

 Captain Boots was staring at Dad as he said this.
-He seemed to
+He seemed to take

-gunnery officer."
+officer."

-A cat I couldn't see, close to the wall on the opposite side of the
+A cat I couldn't see, close to the wall on the opposite side of the room,

-all the cats in the room were awake, and looking intently at the
+all the cats in the room were awake, and looking intently at the Captain.

 "Gunnery officer ... operate weapons, defend ship, chase enemies."